 With HubSpot it is only possible to add a widget your website.

-Landing pages, Facebook Ads, auto-replying on Facebook comments, creating buttons and custom URLs for your chatbot are all not possible.
+Landing pages, Facebook Ads, auto-replying on Facebook comments, use the One-Time Notification, creating buttons and custom URLs for your chatbot are all not possible.

 - Facebook website widget